biojava/biojava.github.io/_wikis/BioJava:Tutorial:Blast2HTML.md

 Customising the Output
 ----------------------

-The HTMLRenderer constructor takes several parameters which allow customisation of the HTML.
+The `HTMLRenderer` constructor takes several parameters which allow customisation of the HTML.

 -   **Style sheet**: You can change the definition of the styles in the style sheet.
 -   **Alignment width**: The alignment width simply specifies the number of bases/residues per alignment block.
--   **URLGeneratorFactory**: Returns a List of DatabaseURLGenerators.
+-   **URLGeneratorFactory**: Returns a `List` of `DatabaseURLGenerators`.
 These are used to convert database ID's to URL's and links.
 You can create your own.
 See NcbiDatabaseURLGenerator for an example.
--   **AlignmentMarker**: Delegates most of it's operations to the ColourCommand and AlignmentStyler.
+-   **AlignmentMarker**: Delegates most of it's operations to the `ColourCommand` and `AlignmentStyler`.
-    -   ColourCommand: Controls whether a pair of characters in the alignment are styled or not.
+    -   `ColourCommand`: Controls whether a pair of characters in the alignment are styled or not.
-    -   AlignmentStyler: Decides what style to apply to any given pair of characters.
+    -   `AlignmentStyler`: Decides what style to apply to any given pair of characters.

-E.g. To markup mismatches in red you would have a ColourCommand that decides only mismatches are coloured, and then an AlignmentStyler that colours any characters passed to it as red.
+E.g. To markup mismatches in red you would have a `ColourCommand` that decides only mismatches are coloured, and then an `AlignmentStyler` that colours any characters passed to it as red.

-There are a couple of implementations of AlignmentStyler:
+There are a couple of implementations of `AlignmentStyler`:
-SimpleAlignmentStyler and BlastMatrixAlignmentStyler - see the Javadocs for details.
+`SimpleAlignmentStyler` and `BlastMatrixAlignmentStyler` - see the Javadocs for details.

 Of course you can also use custom handlers to only pass on a subset of the output.